Renzi says Italy needs new government with same majority

-ROME, Feb 13 (Reuters) - Italian centre-left leader Matteo Renzi on Thursday piled pressure on Prime Minister Enrico Letta to resign, telling his Democratic Party (PD) at a leadership meeting that Italy needs a new government.
+ROME (Reuters) - Italian center-left leader Matteo Renzi on Thursday piled pressure on Prime Minister Enrico Letta to resign, telling his Democratic Party (PD) at a leadership meeting that Italy needs a new government.

 Renzi is widely expected to succeed Letta as prime minister if the PD leadership approves his proposal at the end of the meeting.